tedneward/Azgaarnoth/Classes/Fighter/Maneuvers.md

 ```
 def restrainingstrike(npc):
-    npc.bonusactions.append("***Maneuver: Restraining Strike.*** Immediately after you hit a creature with a melee weapon attack on your turn, you can expend one superiority die and use a bonus action to grapple the target.
+    npc.bonusactions.append("***Maneuver: Restraining Strike.*** Immediately after you hit a creature with a melee weapon attack on your turn, you expend one superiority die and grapple the target.
 Add the superiority die to your Strength (Athletics) check.
 The target is also restrained while grappled in this way.")
 ```

 ### Riposte